IBM/spectrum-scale-policy-scripts/list/README.md

 The syntax is:

-	list.sh state fspath [-v -s]
+	# ist.sh state fspath [-v -s]

 	Options:
 	state		is the name of the policy to be executed according to the above naming conventions fspath		is the file system or directory path subject for the list policy -v		list the file names instead of the number of files -s 		specify the local work directory for the policy engine (default is /tmp)

 	Predefined states are:
 	mig		list all migrated files